jozavala-msft/data-accelerator/Find-Applications-For-Your-Environment.md

-For DataX processing, we need two AAD apps clientapp-* and serviceapp-*.
+To function, Data Accelerator uses two AAD apps clientapp-* and serviceapp-*.

-To see the details on your apps, please follow the steps below.
+To see the details on a particular Data Accelerator instance's apps, please follow the steps below:

 # Find Application Id
 1. Open Azure Portal https://ms.portal.azure.com
 2. Click All services and select Resource groups
-3. Select your DataX resource group.
+3. Select the DataX resource group.
 You will see 5 Key vault resources.
 4. Select the one starts with kvServices
 5. Once the Key vault page is opened, select Secrets.
 You will see two secrets which have clientId: **configgen-clientId** and **web-clientId**
 6. To get the appId for the service app, select **configgen-clientId**.